WVUMLL/Immerse/README.md

 Filter the provided subtitles file to only retain dialgoue that could be heard or said in [CONTEXT].
 Generate an updated subtitles file of the same format.
 Be sure to keep the same time intervals and original subtitle content for the dialogue that is not removed.
 ```

 > For map.json files, just remove "subtitles".
-For other text files, replace "subtitles" with "text file"
+For other text files, replace "subtitles" with "text file".
+>
+> This can also be modified to filter dialogue for a certain proficiency level (e.g., CEFR B1).

 #### Songs: .LRC → .SRT

 ```